wrzasa/rbsim/README.md

 RBSim
 =====

-RBSim is a simulation tools designed for analysis of concurrent and distributed applications.
+RBSim is a simulation tools designed for analysis of architecture of concurrent and distributed applications.
 Application should be descibed using convenient Ruby-based DSL.
 Simulation is based on Timed Colored Petri nets designed by K. Jensen, thus ensuring reliable analysis.
 Basic statistics module is included.

 ## Usage

 Define your model using `RBSim.model` method.

     model = RBSim.model do
       # define your model here
     end

 Run simulator: